-Ian Sandefer is a native of Casper, Wyoming and is a member of Fuller, Sandefer & Associates.
+Ian Sandefer is a native of Casper, Wyoming and is a member of Sandefer & Woolsey.
 Ian’s primary areas of practice are plaintiff’s personal injury and criminal defense.
 Ian is admitted to practice before all of Wyoming’s state courts, the Federal District Courts of Wyoming, and the Tenth Circuit Court of Appeals.

 Ian received an Associates of Arts degree, cum laude, from Casper College in 1999.
 Ian was the recipient of the Wyoming President’s Honor Scholarship at the University of Wyoming, which he attended for one year, maintaining a 4.0 GPA and receiving the William Steckel Undergraduate Scholarship for “excellence in scholarship.”
 Ian went on to earn his Bachelor’s Degree in History in 2003 from the University of Massachusetts at Amherst, where he earned a number of distinctions, including the Harold W. Carey Prize (awarded to the graduating senior History major with the highest GPA in history courses) and the Simon & Satenig Ermonian Scholarship (awarded annually to “outstanding history majors” selected by the Undergraduate Studies Committee).